 Because of their pharmacological action, cholinesterase inhibitors have vagotonic effects on the sinoatrial and atrioventricular nodes, leading to bradycardia and AV block.
-Bradycardia and all types of heart block have been reported in patients both with and without known underlying cardiac conduction abnormalities.
+Bradycardia and all types of heart block have been reported in patients both with and without known underlying cardiac conduction abnormalities [see ADVERSE REACTIONS].
 Therefore, all patients should be considered at risk for adverse effects on cardiac conduction.

 Through their primary action, cholinomimetics may be expected to increase gastric acid secretion due to increased cholinergic activity.
 Therefore, patients should be monitored closely for symptoms of active or occult gastrointestinal bleeding, especially those with an increased risk for developing ulcers, e.g., those with a history of ulcer disease or patients using concurrent nonsteroidal anti-inflammatory drugs (NSAIDs).
 Clinical studies of galantamine have shown no increase, relative to placebo, in the incidence of either peptic ulcer disease or gastrointestinal bleeding.

 Galantamine, as a predictable consequence of its pharmacological properties, has been shown to produce nausea, vomiting, diarrhea, anorexia, and weight loss.
-During therapy, the patient's weight should be monitored [see ADVERSE REACTIONS].
+During therapy, the patient's weight should be monitored.

 Although this was not observed in clinical trials with galantamine, cholinomimetics may cause bladder outflow obstruction.

-Seizures: Cholinesterase inhibitors are believed to have some potential to cause generalized convulsions.
-However, seizure activity may also be a manifestation of Alzheimer's disease.
-In clinical trials, there was no increase in the incidence of convulsions with galantamine compared to placebo.
+Seizures: Cholinesterase inhibitors are believed to have some potential to cause generalized convulsions [see ADVERSE REACTIONS].
+Seizure activity may also be a manifestation of Alzheimer's disease.
 Patients with Alzheimer's disease should be monitored closely for seizures while taking galantamine.

 Because of its cholinomimetic action, galantamine should be prescribed with care to patients with a history of severe asthma or obstructive pulmonary disease.
 Respiratory function should be monitored closely for the occurrence of respiratory adverse effects.

-In two randomized placebo controlled trials of 2 years duration in subjects with mild cognitive impairment (MCI), a total of 13 subjects on galantamine (n=1026) and 1 subject on placebo (n=1022) died.
+In two randomized placebo controlled trials of 2 years duration in patients with mild cognitive impairment (MCI), a total of 13 patients on galantamine (n=1026) and 1 patient on placebo (n=1022) died.
 The deaths were due to various causes which could be expected in an elderly population; about half of the galantamine deaths appeared to result from various vascular causes (myocardial infarction, stroke, and sudden death).

 Individuals with mild cognitive impairment demonstrate isolated memory impairment greater than expected for their age and education, but do not meet current diagnostic criteria for Alzheimer's disease.